viboes/std-make/doc/proposal/nullable/DXXXXR0_Nullable.md

 # Acknowledgements

 Thanks to Tony Van Eerd for championing this proposal during the C++ standard committee meetings and helping me to improve globally the paper.
+Thanks to Agustín Bergé K-ballo for his useful comments.

 # References